The Book Loft: Description

 The Book Loft of German Village is one of the largest independent bookstores in the United States, with at least 500,000 books in stock and close to a million volumes available during Christmas holiday season.
 A garden path lined with park benches leads to a patio with bargain books and the main entrance.
 The store experience includes walking narrow hallways with stairways to multiple levels and the occasional dead end.
 A map describing the contents of each of the 32 rooms is available for visitors.
 The Book Loft covers 7,500 square feet of space, and along with books the store sells jigsaw puzzles, posters, and other merchandise.
 Eighteen music systems each play different music to create a genre-specific soundtrack in each area.
 The children's areas are the most popular rooms, according to owner Carl Jacobsma.

 Columbus area author Hanif Abdurraqib has described the sense of getting lost in the store as a formative experience, saying "It was important to read my way out of that maze...
 By the time I exited The Book Loft, I was able to imagine a different and better world than the one that I'd entered."

-One of the niches the bookstore fills is providing closeouts ("remainers") that are sold at a heavily reduced price.
+One of the niches the bookstore fills is providing closeouts ("remainders") that are sold at a heavily reduced price.
 The store provides a discount on every book sold in the store, with discounts ranging from 5% to 90%.

 The Book Loft offers multiple events a month such as author readings and signings, as well as sponsoring off-site events like comic book conventions.